lukewhyte/d3-scale-break/README.md

 d3sB.axisTop(x).tickVales([1,5,10], [10,100,1000,10000]);
 ```

-The exceptions to these rules are `ticks`, which will only allow you to pass the same rules for `ticks` to each subaxis and will not accept an array of subaxis parameters (use `tickArguments`, `tickFormat`, etc to bypass this) and `scale`, which cannot be used to set a new scale (do so instead on instantiation) and only returns the current array of subscales.
+<a name="exceptions" href="#exceptions">#</a> The exceptions to these rules are `ticks`, which will only allow you to pass the same rules for `ticks` to each subaxis and will not accept an array of subaxis parameters (use `tickArguments`, `tickFormat`, etc to bypass this) and `scale`, which cannot be used to set a new scale (do so instead on instantiation) and only returns the current array of subscales.

-One major difference between `d3-scale-break` axis and D3's axis is that <i>you must define your scale's domain before you pass it to your axes</i>, otherwise the plugin will not know how many subaxes to generate.
+<b>One major difference between `d3-scale-break` axis and D3's axis is that <i>you must define your scale's domain before you pass it to your axes</i>, otherwise the plugin will not know how many subaxes to generate.</b>

 ### breakers

-`d3-scale-break` provides to helper methods most useful for dealing with dynamic data.
+`d3-scale-break` provides two helper methods most useful for dealing with dynamic data.

 <a name="breakdomain" href="#breakdomain">#</a> <i>d3sB</i>.<b>breakDomain</b>(<i>data, breakpoints</i>)

-Pass a an array of values (the dataset you intend to interpolate with your scale) and an array of breakpoints to `d3sB.breakDomain` and it will return an array of subdomains that you can pass to your scale.
+Pass an array of values – the dataset you intend to interpolate with your scale – and an array of breakpoints to `d3sB.breakDomain` and it will return an array of subdomains that you can pass to your scale.
 For instance:

 ```js
 const data = [-1000, -965, -400, -20, 40, 99, 325];